Quasars can Signpost Supermassive Black Hole Binaries: Results

 We start our investigation by estimating the bolometric luminosities of the CRTS candidates for a consistent comparison with the bolometric QLF.
 We first use the $V$-band magnitude of each candidate to approximate optical luminosities \citep{tachibana_deep_2020}.
 We include empirical dust corrections \citep{odonnell_vdependent_1994} and $K$ corrections \citep{hogg_correction_2002} calculated consistently with \citetalias{shen_bolometric_2020}.
 We then calculate the bolometric luminosity of each candidate using optical-bolometric corrections from \citetalias{shen_bolometric_2020}.
 We assume that dispersion in the bolometric corrections are small in the luminosity range we consider ($\gtrsim 10^{45} \; \mathrm{erg}\;\mathrm{s}^{-1}$).

 We next bin the CRTS candidates, $i = 1, ..., 87$, over bolometric luminosity and $z$.
 We place an upper limit on the expected number of genuine binary quasars by assuming that \textit{all} quasars are binaries.
-In each bin $j$ we integrate over luminosity and $z$ to calculate the maximum expected number of binary quasars, $N^{\mathrm{QSO}}_{\mathrm{BQ}, \max, j}$, accounting for CRTS selection effects.
+In each bin $j$ we integrate the QLF over luminosity and $z$ to calculate the maximum expected number of binary quasars, $N^{\mathrm{QSO}}_{\mathrm{BQ}, \max, j}$, accounting for CRTS selection effects, including the limiting magnitude and effective completeness of CRTS (Section~\ref{sec:complete}).
 We include both Poisson and Monte Carlo model uncertainties.

 We similarly compute upper limits on binary quasars using the SMBHB mass function by assuming that all binaries have associated quasar activity (i.e., there cannot possibly be more binary quasars than SMBHBs).
 We infer the maximum binary QLF implied by the GWB by deconvolving the SMBHB mass function with the ERDF.
 As with the empirical QLF used above, we then integrate over luminosity and $z$ to calculate the maximum expected number of binary quasars, $N^{\mathrm{GWB}}_{\mathrm{BQ}, \max}$ in each bin.
 For each bin we then conservatively take the maximum number of binary quasars to be the smaller value predicted by either quasars or the GWB, i.e., $N_{\mathrm{BQ}, \max, j} = \min\left\{N^{\mathrm{QSO}}_{\mathrm{BQ}, \max, j}, N^{\mathrm{GWB}}_{\mathrm{BQ}, \max, j}\right\}$.